 1. Pinterest Lets You Drive Targeted Traffic

 Compared to other social media sites, Pinterest is more likely to send you relevant traffic when you use it right.
-If you can create and post high quality visual content on Pinterest, you will have more of the users share your content and following your links.
+If you can create and post high-quality visual content on Pinterest, you will have more of the users share your content and following your links.
 That being said, Pinterest can help you get traffic to your website for free.

 2. Pinterest Lets You Convert Better